 This itinerary is an example.
 The charter vessel itinerary is fully customizable within the designated location.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

-Cabin accommodations and meals aboard the ship; snacks; bottled water & refreshments including tea, coffee, hot chocolate and soda; alcoholic beverages per day include unlimited local beer, two bottles of house wine, two bottles of house spirits; shore excursions as outlined in the itinerary; entrance fees and permits at seasonal home ports; transfers to/from shore to the ship; services of English-speaking cruise director; service of the crew; use of the water sports equipment including sea kayaks, stand-up paddleboards, Sunfish sailing dinghy, dive equipment including wetsuits for certified divers, snorkel equipment, and water skis; jet skis (where permissible by local authorities); a total of 50 nautical miles per charter day (surcharge applies for additional nautical miles per day).
+Shipboard accommodations; snacks; bottled water & refreshments including tea, coffee, hot chocolate and soda; alcoholic beverages per day include unlimited local beer, two bottles of house wine, two bottles of house spirits; shore excursions as outlined in the itinerary; entrance fees and permits at seasonal home ports; transfers to/from shore to the ship; services of English-speaking cruise director; service of the crew; use of the water sports equipment including sea kayaks, stand-up paddleboards, Sunfish sailing dinghy, dive equipment including wetsuits for certified divers, snorkel equipment, and water skis; jet skis and fishing gear (where permissible by local authorities); a total of 50 nautical miles per charter day (surcharge applies for additional nautical miles per day); all meals onboard the ship.
 Subject to change without notice.

 Please Note: A maximum of 14 guests are permitted aboard the Dunia Baru.
 In rare circumstances, it is possible that prices may be increased.
 While all efforts will be made to minimize the implementation of surcharges, circumstances under which they may occur include: increase in transportation costs (including fuel costs), increase in local taxes and duties (e.g. freight taxes, landing fees, embarkation/disembarkation fees, sales taxes, etc.); currency fluctuations; significant government or park permit price changes.